UltimateByte/transmission-deployer/README.md

 Please, take a moment to review your settings.
 You're using this script as root.
 Be extra careful.

-You choose to clean transmission-daemon for downloader
+You chose to clean transmission-daemon for downloader

 Continue?
 [Y/n]y
 Let's go!